JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 Para 393 of the OR says that a policy compliant scheme is currently estimated to achieve an IRR of 6.5%, _"which will allow for 36% affordable housing but with a tenure mix that has just 50% in the lowest 4 income bands.
 To increase this affordability to 86% in these income bands, in accordance with emerging policy P4, the IRR would need to increase over time to 10 -12%.
 The applicant’s position is for this predicted uplift to be secured by a clawback review mechanism in the S106 agreement."_ Further saying that _"Such a review mechanism would need to be both sophisticated and robust to maximise the level of affordable units, in the lower rental bands, that is both reasonable and viable. "_

 ## Floorspace figures
 It is difficult to quote affordable housing statistics when calculated by habitable room as the applicant and Council have used.
 Using floorspace gives a more accurate overview as it takes into account different dwelling types and room sizes.
-It also also encouraged by policy (NSP & London Plan)
+It also also encouraged by policy (NSP & London Plan):

+> "Applicants should present affordable housing figures as a percentage of total residential provision by habitable rooms, by units and by floorspace to enable comparison."
+(Policy 2.8)

 Page 16 of the planning statement confirms there will be 106,500 sqm of residential floorspace (GIA).
 Split evenly between the East and West sites.
 The [Accommodation Schedule](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!9e1lINlEHTmcLt5vZsm29g%3d%3d!%7d%7d%7d) shows that the 116 social rented units on the West Site comprise just 9,141 sqm - (8.6%) of the overall total residential floorspace.

-Using
+The [planning statement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!LnbCaTCiMmUoN4H%2fUA2yyg%3d%3d!%7d%7d%7d) confirms that there will be 50,428 sqm of residential floorspace on the East Site and 56,043 sqm of residential on the West Site.

+A hybrid BTS/BTR scheme would therefore have needed to provide 6,051 sqm (12%) Social Rented accommodation on the BTR East Site and 9,808 sqm (17.5%) on the BTS West Site.
+The overall scheme would then need to provide 18,856 sqm of Social Rented accommodation.
+Instead it is providing less than half this amount.

+Using the updated draft emerging policy figures (15% vs 12% on East Site) then this shortfall is much greater.

+## Misc
 - pg 74, para 7.1 => developer reserves right to retain any surplus resulting from injection of grant funding.

-- S106 agreement refers to an 'Affordable Housing Cap' (page 9) and also para 2.1 page 132 - which specifies an upper limit of affordable housing provision.
-This is not mentioned in the OR and is contrary to policy 3.12 of the LP which requires the maximum viable amount of affordable housing.